-If you’re looking for some extra cash this month, don’t despair.
-There are plenty of ways you can make up to £500 in the month.
+If you’re looking for some extra cash, don’t despair.
+There are plenty of ways you can make up to £500 each month.
 If you don’t believe us, keep reading to see the proof.

 Seeing as we’re all online anyway, you might as well make money surfing the web.